We may earn income from links in this post. Please read this Disclosure for details.

 Popular with all ages — from toddlers to seniors — they’re perfect for short boat excursions, sailing trips or a full day of entertaining on a pontoon boat.

-In boating season, we usually spend full days on the water fishing for bass or walleye, swimming off sandbars or just cruising around looking at turtles, eagles, loons and other wildlife.
+In boating season in Ontario, we usually spend full days on the water fishing for bass or walleye, swimming off sandbars or just cruising around looking at turtles, eagles, loons and other wildlife.

 So, much as with our tortilla wrap boat lunch recipes, the boat snacks we bring must be compact, ready to eat and resistant to spoilage.

 Check out: The Best Boating Cocktails to Try at the Cottage This Summer